SebastianElvis/english-research-lint/README.md

 # (WIP) Academic Writing Style Guide for Programmers

-This is an academic writing style guide written for progammers, compiled from [Writing in the Sciences by Stanford University](https://www.coursera.org/learn/sciwrite).
+This is an academic writing style guide written for programmers, compiled from [Writing in the Sciences by Stanford University](https://www.coursera.org/learn/sciwrite).

 ## Table of Contents